Large Florida school district hit by ransomware attack

-Broward County Public Schools said in a statement Thursday that there is no indication that any personal information has been stolen and that it made no extortion payment to the ransomware gang, which as an apparent pressure tactic last week posted screenshots of its online negotiations with the district to its dark website.
+Broward County Public Schools said in a statement Thursday that there is no indication that any personal information has been stolen and that it made no extortion payment to the ransomware gang, which as an apparent pressure tactic last week posted screenshots of its online negotiations with the district to its site on the dark web.

 The Fort Lauderdale-based district said it is working with cybersecurity experts “to investigate the incident and remediate affected systems.
 Efforts to restore all systems are underway and progressing well.
 We have no intention of paying a ransom.”
 The district did, after two weeks of back and forth, offer to pay $500,000, at which point the ransomware criminals apparently ended negotiations, according to the hackers’ screenshots.